-In facilities occupied by the court, public access coverage in areas outside of courtrooms, other than the Jury Assembly Room when jurors are in attendance, is permitted only with the prior approval of the Presiding Judge.
-Requests to conduct public access coverage in such areas may be made to the Office of the Presiding Judge at any time during the business day.
-Public access coverage is not permitted in the court's Jury Assembly Room when jurors are in attendance.
+In facilities occupied by the court, electronic recording in areas outside of courtrooms, other than the Jury Assembly Room when jurors are in attendance, is permitted only with the prior approval of the Presiding Judge.
+Requests to conduct electronic recording in such areas may be made to the Office of the Presiding Judge at any time during the business day.
+Electronic recording is not permitted in the court's Jury Assembly Room when jurors are in attendance.
+Electronic recording is defined in UTCR 3.180.